leopaul29/leopaul29/README.md

 I am a full-stack software engineer from Nice, France.
 Developer and Traveller.

 - 🌱 I’m currently exploring new things in technology.
-- 🔭 I’m currently working with React and NextJs.
+- 🔭 I’m currently working with Java Spring.
-- 📚 I'm planning to learn more about Jamstack and Svelte.
+- 📚 I'm planning to learn more about Flutter.
+- 😄 Pronouns: he/him
 - ⚡ I love to play guitar 🎸 and I'm learning japanese language 🏯
 <!--END_SECTION:introduction-->